 During the Full Spring Review Process, student performance assessments are administered and various student assessment data are triangulated and submitted to a Review Committee of educators.
 Student identification for Extended Resource Services is determined by the Review Committee and is final.
 The Spring Review Process is blind; all student names are removed from work.
 Parents and teachers will be notified of review results in June.

 Placement decisions for students into Extended Resource Services will be made in the fall for students new to the district and at the end of the school year for current students.
 Parents and teachers will be notified if placement is being recommended.

 Spring Review Timeline

-MONTH OF MARCH: Parents may make requests for a Spring Review with the teacher or the Director of Extended Services and Staff Development.
+MONTH OF MARCH: Parents may make requests for a Spring Review with the Director of Extended Services and Staff Development.
+Please speak with the teacher first to determine if an instructional need for your child can be evidenced.
 However, the student must meet program criteria in order to go through the Spring Review.
 In some rare cases, a student's instructional need is demonstrated through a teacher's planning that extends beyond the core curriculum/grade level instruction, paired with student class work samples, which allows for a more in-depth review of appropriate placement.
 This discussion is handled on a case-by-case basis.
-Again, student's instructional need must be evidenced by the teacher.
+Again, a student's instructional need must be evidenced by the teacher.